HaliteChallenge/Halite-II/website/learn-programming-challenge/contest-rules.md

 If you submit a second bot, we do not reset your score to zero (as we did in Halite I), and you will start from the rank of your last bot.
 But this doesn’t mean your rank is safe forever!
 If your second bot is worse than your first, your rank will fall as your new bot plays others, and of course if your second bot is better, your rank will improve.

+### Why don't we reset ranks for new bot submissions?

+In Halite 1, submitting a new version of a bot would reset that bot's rank.
+In Halite 2, we decided against this.
+Since we wanted to provide GPU resources, but limit them to certain top bots, resetting ranks would effectively mean that no bot would ever be able to take advantage of the GPU---since submitting a GPU-enabled bot would reset its rank and deny it access.
+Furthermore, for top players, this caused some volatility towards the end, as submitting a new bot would mean re-climbing the leaderboard.

 ## TIERS
 We assign you a tier based on your current rank.
 Tiers are by percentile: the top 1/512 players are considered Platinum; the next 1/256 are considered Diamond, then the next 1/128 are Gold, 1/64 are Silver, and the rest are Salt.
 You will move from tier to tier as your rank changes.